For the most up-to-date information please visit the HSE website.

 The single most effective way to help prevent the spread of COVID-19 coronavirus right now is hand sanitisation and respiratory hygiene.

 This web page has been set up to provide students and staff with updates.
 Advice will also be issued through this page as it becomes available from the HSE, the ECDC and the WHO.
 We have adopted the HSE’s guidelines for the Third Level sector.
-You can click the button above to access live and up-to-date advice from the HSE.
+You can to access live and up-to-date advice from the HSE at the top of this page.

 Where students have specific queries and concerns, they should contact their Head of Department.